LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Conclusion

 \section{Conclusion}

-In this work, we have presented LiDARBEVMTN, a multi-task neural network for joint object detection, semantic segmentation, and motion segmentation from LiDAR point clouds.
+In this work, we have presented LiDAR-BEVMTN, a multi-task neural network for joint object detection, semantic segmentation, and motion segmentation from LiDAR point clouds.
 Our proposed model achieves state-of-the-art results across all three tasks on the challenging KITTI and SemanticKITTI datasets.
 To the best of our knowledge, this is the first work to tackle these specific tasks together using multi-task deep learning on KITTI and SemanticKITTI.
 Our results and analyses demonstrate the advantages of multi-task learning for combined 3D perception.
 Despite multiple tasks using consecutive LiDAR scans, we achieved a low latency of 3 ms on an embedded automotive platform.
 Future work includes extending this approach to other perception tasks like odometry, ego-motion estimation, and velocity prediction for autonomous driving.
-We hope this work provides useful insights and motivates continued research into multi-task deep learning for LiDAR-based scene understanding.
+We hope this work provides useful insights and motivates continued research into multi-task deep learning for LiDAR-based scene understanding. \begin{IEEEbiography}[{ }]{Sambit Mohapatra} is currently working as a software engineer at Valeo, Germany and also pursuing a PhD in efficient neural architectures and neuromorphic computing for autonomous driving systems at the Technische Universität Ilmenau, Germany.
+His research includes application of efficent architectures, graph neural networks and spiking neural networks for real time perception using ranging sensors on embedded systems and neuromoprhic hardware.
+He is an author of 4 publications and 4 filed patents.
+He also serves as a reviewer for several IEEE automotive conferences including ITSC and IV. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Senthil Yogamani} holds an engineering director position at Qualcomm and leads the data-centric AI department for autonomous driving.
+He has over 19 years of experience in computer vision and machine learning including 16 years of experience in industrial automotive systems.
+He is an author of 150+ publications which have 8400 citations and an inventor of 200+ filed patents.
+He serves on the editorial board of various leading IEEE automotive conferences including ITSC and IV. \end{IEEEbiography}